Georg Teigl

-Georg Teigl (born 9 February 1991) is an Austrian professional footballer who plays as a right-back for Austria Wien.
+Georg Teigl (born 9 February 1991) is an Austrian professional footballer who plays as a right-back for an amateur side SC Sommerein.

 Career

 Red Bull Salzburg

 Teigl grew up playing in the St. Pölten youth system before joining Red Bull Salzburg in June 2009.
-On 16 April 2011, Teigl made his debut in the Austrian Bundesliga against SK Sturm Graz.
+On 16 April 2011, Teigl made his debut in the Austrian Bundesliga against Sturm Graz.
 Shortly afterwards, he signed a three-year deal with the club.
 Teigl scored his first Austrian Bundesliga goal against Austria Wien on 2 October 2011.

 RB Leipzig

 On 14 January 2014, it was announced that Teigl had transferred to RB Leipzig and signed a contract till summer 2015.
 He scored his first goal for RB Leipzig against Fortuna Düsseldorf on 28 September 2014.

 Austria Wien

-Teigl moved to Austria Wien for the 2020-21 season.
+Teigl moved to Austria Wien for the 2020–21 season.

-On 27 February 2022, toward the end of a match with Wolfsberger AC, Teigl's head collided with another player's knee, and he collapsed with a skull fracture and concussion.
-He swallowed his tongue, and began choking.
-Wolfsberger player Luka Lochoshvili quickly waved for medical staff, and got Teigl's tongue out of his throat, saving his life.
-The injury ended Teigl's 2021-22 season, but he returned in August.
+On 27 February 2022, toward the end of a match with Wolfsberger AC, Teigl's head collided with another player's knee, and he collapsed with a skull fracture and lost consciousness.
+The injury ended Teigl's 2021–22 season, but he returned in August.